Lego Avatar: Jake Sully & his Avatar

-Jake Sully & his Avatar (set number: 40542) was released on 1 October 2022 as part of the Lego BrickHeadz theme and based on James Cameron's Avatar film series.
+Jake Sully & his Avatar (set number: 40554) was released on 1 October 2022 as part of the Lego BrickHeadz theme and based on James Cameron's Avatar film series.
 The set consists of 246 pieces and 1 baseplate.
 The set included 2 versions of Jake Sully in his human form with wheelchair and his Avatar form with spear.

+Web short

+The product line was accompanied by a series of animated short films that was released on YouTube.